lougheedlab/eDNA_Manual/src/sections/Section 8.rst

 disposable latex or nitrile gloves to collect the samples and change gloves between sites or if contamination is suspected.
 Wear a mask during sample collection to prevent breathing based contamination.
-Using controls at all stages of your workflow is crucial for measuring contamination at each stage (:numref:`table_5`).
+Using controls at all stages of your workflow is crucial for measuring contamination at each stage (:numref:`table_neg_controls`).
 Positive signals within controls may be used to diagnose protocol issues and used as a threshold criteria for positive detection.

-.. _table_5:
+.. _table_neg_controls:
 .. list-table:: Types of negative controls in eDNA studies in the sampling and extraction process.
    :widths: 20 80